 Plumeria is another name for frangipani.
-Most people in Australia say “frangipani” however “Plumeria” is used in other parts of the world including North America.
+Almost everyone in Australia uses the word “frangipani” however “Plumeria” is used in other parts of the world including North America.

 Most frangipanis being sold in Australia will have Plumeria written on the tag.
 When writing the names of frangipani species, Plumeria is often abbreviated to just the letter P.